Particular/docs.particular.net/nservicebus/learning-transport/index.md

 snippet: LearningTransport

+### Storage Directory

+By default all required information is stored in a `.learningtransport` directory that exists at the solution root.

+To configure the storage location:

+snippet: LearningTransport-StorageDirectory

+WARNING: When using source control the storage directory should be excluded and never committed.

 ## File System Structure

-All required information is stored in a `.learningtransport` directory that exists at the solution root.

-WARNING: When using source control the `.learningtransport` directory should be excluded and never committed.

 ### Message File Types